Beyond the Black (album)

-Beyond the Black is the fifth studio album by German symphonic metal band Beyond the Black.
+Beyond the Black is the fifth studio album by the German symphonic metal band Beyond the Black.
 It was released on 13 January 2023 through Nuclear Blast.

 Background and promotion

 On 17 August 2021, Beyond the Black signed with the label Nuclear Blast.
 On 17 June 2022, the band released the album's first single "Reincarnation".
-Two months later, on 24 August, Beyond the Black released the second single for "Is There Anybody Out There?"
-On 6 October, the band released the third single "Winter Is Coming" while also announcing their fifth studio album would be self-titled.
-On 2 December, Beyond the Black released the fourth single for "Dancing in the Dark".
+On 6 October, the band released the second single "Winter Is Coming" while also announcing their fifth studio album would be self-titled.
+On 2 December, Beyond the Black released the third single for "Dancing in the Dark".